Vikas2201/PowerBI-Projects/README.md

 # PowerBI-Projects
 --------------------------------------------------------------------

-This repository contains an exploration of the famous dataset as part of the assessment in the Computing tools workshop for Advances in Data Visualization and Analytics.
+This repository contains files/codes for Advances Data Visualization and Analytics projects and reports created using Power BI.

 # Files
 --------------------------------------------------------------------------